Latteralus/MCHRT/DevDocuments/Project.md

 - Phase 1: All items completed.
 - Phase 2: All items completed.
 - Phase 3: All items completed.
-- Phase 4: All items completed (excluding deferred testing).
+- Phase 4: All items completed (excluding deferred testing). `leaveAccrualService.ts` import fixed.
 - Phase 5: Core structure implemented (API routes, basic components).
 UI integration and refinement pending.
 - Phase 6: All items completed (Dashboard layout, widgets connected, reports page structure, export button).
 API logic uses placeholders.
 - Phase 7: All items completed (Templates created, basic reminder infrastructure, basic task management interface).
 Email reminders use placeholders.
 - Phase 8: Unit test for `leaveBalanceService` complete.
-Basic API integration tests written for core modules, but blocked by a persistent Jest initialization error.
+Basic API integration tests written for core modules, but blocked by a persistent Jest initialization error. `tests/db-setup.ts` Umzug configuration fixed.

 **Where We Left Off:**
 - Attempting to run API integration tests (`npm test`).
 - Tests consistently fail with `Sequelize has not been initialized or set.` error, originating from model initialization (`Model.init`) which calls `getSequelizeInstance()` before the instance is set by `tests/db-setup.ts`'s `beforeAll` hook.
+The fixes in `db-setup.ts` related to Umzug initialization might help ensure a cleaner setup, but the underlying Jest module loading order issue likely persists.

 **Next Steps (Debugging):**
+1.  **Verify `db-setup.ts` Fixes:** Confirm the recent changes to `tests/db-setup.ts` resolve the Umzug-related TypeScript errors and don't introduce new issues during test setup.
-1.  **Investigate Jest Module Loading:** The core issue seems to be Jest loading/transforming modules (specifically the models) before the `beforeAll` hook in `tests/db-setup.ts` can create and set the Sequelize instance.
+2.  **Investigate Jest Module Loading:** The core issue seems to be Jest loading/transforming modules (specifically the models) before the `beforeAll` hook in `tests/db-setup.ts` can create and set the Sequelize instance.
-2.  **Alternative Initialization:** Explore alternative Jest setup methods (e.g., `globalSetup`, `setupFilesAfterEnv`) to ensure Sequelize is initialized globally before any test files are processed.
+3.  **Alternative Initialization:** Explore alternative Jest setup methods (e.g., `globalSetup`, `setupFilesAfterEnv`) to ensure Sequelize is initialized globally before any test files are processed.
-3.  **Simplify Further:** Temporarily remove `next/jest` wrapper or simplify `jest.config.js` to rule out configuration conflicts.
+4.  **Simplify Further:** Temporarily remove `next/jest` wrapper or simplify `jest.config.js` to rule out configuration conflicts.
-4.  **Consult Jest/Sequelize Docs:** Review documentation for best practices regarding asynchronous setup and module mocking/loading order in Jest.
+5.  **Consult Jest/Sequelize Docs:** Review documentation for best practices regarding asynchronous setup and module mocking/loading order in Jest.

 ---

-## Jest Integration Test Debugging Notes (2025-03-28)
+## Jest Integration Test Debugging Notes (Updated 2025-03-28 ~03:20 AM MDT)

 **Problem:** API integration tests consistently fail with `Sequelize has not been initialized or set.` This error occurs because Sequelize models (e.g., `User`, `Employee`) are being imported and initialized (calling `Model.init`, which uses `getSequelizeInstance`) at the top level of the test files, *before* the `beforeAll` hook in `tests/db-setup.ts` has a chance to create the Sequelize instance using the test configuration and set it via `setSequelizeInstance`.